RubenBroere/LingoGen/README.md

 - **Discoverability**: You get intellisense for all your localized strings.
 - **Performance**: The classes are build on compile time so no lookup in dictionaries.
 - **Easy to use**: Just add a json file and the required translations and you're good to go.
+- **Feedback**: LingoGen has a lot of warning and error feedback to help you create good translations.

 ## How to use